-Income potential for truck driving is around $38,000 to $43,000 per year for most positions on the road.
+According to BLS, the median income for truck drivers was $48,310 (May 2021).
+Income potential for truck driving is around $30,000 to $65,000 per year for most positions on the road.
 Experienced drivers can earn more.
 Management and Instructors earn more based on position and experience.

 Truck drivers who lease their trucks, go self-employed, and stay on the road as much as possible, are able to earn considerably more.

-However, that makes the driver responsible for more expenses and compliance issues regarding regulations and laws.
+However, that makes the driver responsible for their own expenses and compliance issues regarding regulations and laws.